cloud-bulldozer/performance-dashboards/dittybopper/README.md

 If using disconnected, you need to sync the cloud-bulldozer grafana image (shown in the dittybopper/templates/dittybopper.yaml.template file) and your chosen syncer image (defaults to quay.io/cloud-bulldozer/dittybopper-syncer:latest).

+The syncer image is built with the context at the root of the repository, and the image in the dittybopper/syncer directory.
+You can build it with `make build-syncer-image SYNCER_IMG_TAG=container.registry.org/organization/syncer:latest` Alternatively, you can run the following command form the root folder of this repository: `podman build -f dittybopper/syncer/Dockerfile -t=container.registry.org/organization/syncer:latest .`

 ## Contribute